semrush/intergalactic/website/docs/components/select/select.md

 - Sometimes user selection can be limited by the number of required values.
 - In this case, once the user has selected the required number, all other values should receive the `disabled` status.

-> Do not forget to inform the user that the choice is limited.
-This can be done, for example, by putting a hint next to input.
+- Inform the user that the choice is limited.
+This can be done, for example, by putting a hint next to the input's label.
 Also you can add a tooltip to the values in the `disabled` state that explains why they are in this state.

+> We recommend hiding the "Select all" and "Deselect all" buttons for the lists with limitations, because for such cases user cannot select or deselect all options due to limitations.

 ![multiselect limit](static/multiselect-limit.png)